 substituted the head-butt with some alternate footage that shows Spider-Man punching Doc Ock in the face.

 Following the removal of the offending combat move, Spider-Man 2 was submitted to the BBFC for classification and was passed without further cuts on June 18 th 2004 with a PG rating for "moderate fantasy violence."
 Like its predecessor,

-cinemas, designed to deliver an intense cinematographic experience, mean that some young children may find the film more 'scary' than they would if they saw it at a 'traditional' cinema.
-The '12A' rating for IMAX cinemas is designed to help parents with
+IMAX cinemas, designed to deliver an intense cinematographic experience, mean that some young children may find the film more 'scary' than they would if they saw it at a 'traditional' cinema.
+The '12A' rating for IMAX cinemas is designed to help

-version on DVD in almost all major territories, including Europe, Australia and even Hong Kong.
+cut UK version on DVD in almost all major territories, including Europe, Australia and even Hong Kong.
 As a result, the United States is one of a small number of countries that received the uncut version on DVD.
-Additionally, a blooper reel was also dropped
+Additionally, a blooper reel was

 To tie-in with the release of Spider-Man 3 in 2007, Sony Pictures released Spider-Man 2.1 on DVD; an extended cut of the original film.
 Although this extended version of the film consists almost entirely of additional exposition and

 non-contentious footage, it does restore at least one violent moment that may have been removed for a PG-13 rating.